Neofavolus alveolaris: Description

-ish stipe widens into the cap, measuring 0.5–1 cm long and 3–7 mm thick.
+The kidney-shaped caps are cream with reddish scales, measuring 1.5–6 cm across and 5-10 mm thick near the base; the light flesh hardens with age.
+The whitish stipe widens into the cap, measuring 0.5–1 cm long and 3–7 mm thick.
 The pores are whitish, maturing to yellow, and cover the stipe (decurrent); they are 0.5–3 mm across and rectangular to hexagonal, being rounder near the margin.
 The spore print is white.